1. Fill in the blanks:

 - Global warming as a result of climate change

-(e) Red data book is basically a source book which has an international list of all plant and animal species which are endangered, that is, on the verge if extinction.
+(e) Red data book is basically a sourcebook which has an international list of all plant and animal species which are endangered, that is, on the verge of extinction.
 The International Union for Conservation of Nature and Natural resources (IUCN) maintains the books and adds/ removes the names of the species by conducting a comprehensive survey.

 (f) The movement of an organism or a group of organisms from its natural habitat to another place on a standard basis at a particular time of each and every year throughout its lifetime.
 The organisms do so in order to avoid uninhabitable conditions of climate or for the process of breeding.